 In the Western calendar, the Winter Solstice falls on December 21 or December 22, when the night is longest and the day is shortest in the northern hemisphere.

-The Dongzhi Festival is a traditional holiday that is a celebration by some that have a long history and certain customs.
+The Dongzhi Festival is a traditional holiday that is celebrated by some that have a long history and certain customs.

 This thousands-of-years-old festival on December 21, 22, or 23 is a celebration with family gatherings.
 And a big meal, including rice balls, called tang yuan.
 The Dong Zhi festival is a celebration to mark the end of the harvest season.
 The holiday also has roots in the Chinese concept of yin and yang.
 After the solstice, the abundance of darkness in winter will begin to be balanced with the light of the sun.